 |6.99% - 24.99% APR||$2,500 to $35,000||660||As soon as the next business day after acceptance||3, 4, 5, 6, 7|

 |7.99% - 35.99% APR||$2,000 to $36,500||600||As soon as the next business day||2, 3, 4, 5, 6|

 |5.99% - 23.99% APR||$5,000 to $100,000||700||As soon as the same business day||2, 3, 4, 5, 6, 7

 (up to 12 years for home improvement loans)

-There are several apps available that allow employed borrowers to access a portion of their paycheck early — typically with no interest and minimal fees.
-This can help tide you over until your next paycheck without trapping you in a debt cycle.
+Several apps are available that allow employed borrowers to access a portion of their paycheck early — typically with no interest and minimal fees.
+This could help tide you over until your next paycheck without trapping you in a debt cycle.

 Borrow from family or friends